-Wakae Normal, acrylic paint dries quickly, but Mr. Yamaguchi uses a lot of water mixed.
-Since Yupo does not absorb moisture, a unique expression was born by "hanging" the paint on paper.
+Waka Normal, acrylic paint dries quickly, but Mr. Yamaguchi uses a lot of water mixed.
+Because Yupo does not absorb moisture, a unique expression was born by "hanging" the paint on paper.

 Yamaguchi This is the technique I tried for the first time in this project.
-I can not control the combination of Yupo and acrylic paint, which is unexpected, so it's fun (laugh).
+I can not control the combination of Yupo and acrylic paint, I get an unexpected result, so it's fun (laugh).
 When you create something, you can not continue unless it is fun.

 It is the first time the Kasuya Forest Museum of Contemporary Art is exhibited with all 30 items together

 Yamaguchi That's right.
-After all it took almost ten years, so when you look at all the works lined up, there are some emotional things.
+After all it took almost 10 years, so when you look at all the works lined up, there are things that are deeply emotional.

-I saw the story and image image of Wakae myths, but some of them were swapped on the way.
+I was watching the story and image image of Wakae mythology, but some points were swapped on the way.
 Finally I knew which works will be exhibited in JapanIt was when I unpacked it (laugh).

 It is the best wishes that Yamaguchi Shipper's thought should be conveyed to the viewer.

 Wakae Shipper would have took a huge amount of time to collect and edit myths.
 But, it takes a lot of time before myths are made.
-It is the power of artists to visualize the myths that have been continuous with the cotton in an era in line with the times.
+It is the artist 's power to visualize the myths that have continued with the cotton in an era in line with the times.
 And I think that we can also see warnings to modern society.

 The existence of scholars who collect Yamaguchi myths is also important.

 Wakae Of course.
-The work being exhibited this time is the translation of the era of "now", a thousand years later another work of a different aspect may be born.
-I thought once again that collaboration between academics and artists is truly wonderful.
+The work being exhibited this time is the translation of the time of "now", a thousand years later another work of a different aspect may be born.
+I thought again that collaboration between academics and artists is truly wonderful.